nothingrandom/barebones/README.md

 You can find the variables for these in the `scss/_variables` file

 #### The rest
-I've done a fair job of writing a lot of comments in the `scss/_utilities` file, so a quick read through will give a good overview of everything included
+I've done a fairly job of writing a lot of comments in the `scss/_utilities` file, so a quick read through will give a good overview of everything included

 ### Wishlist (and issues)